-The number of unique individuals using an emergency shelter increased slightly again between 2015/2016 and 2016/2017.
+The number of unique individuals using an emergency shelter decreased slightly again between 2014/2015 and 2015/2016.
 The figures have remained relatively stable since 2010 and fluctuations are likely due to the availability shelter beds, among other factors.

-Retail, Office and Industrial Vacancies
+15 Retail, Office and Industrial Vacancies

-This indicator measures the vacancy rate for industrial, retail shopping centres1, and downtown office properties.
+This indicator measures the vacancy rate for industrial, retail shopping centres, and downtown office properties.
 It also measures the vacancy rate for downtown streetfront retail properties.